The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 \subsubsection{Line fitting strategy}

-For each spaxel and filter/grating setting, we modeled all emission lines as single Gaussian profiles, with a shared redshift and velocity width.
-We constructed this model as follows:
+For each spaxel and filter/grating setting, we first subtracted the continuum as described in the previous section.
+We ascertained by eye that no strong, broad (\(\text{FWHM}\gtrsim 2000 \text{ km s}^{-1}\)) nebular lines were present, such that any broad emission lines present would be of a stellar nature.
+We chose a kernel width such that broad stellar components, if present, were modeled and subtracted along with the continuum and only narrow (\(\text{FWHM} \lesssim 2000 \text{ km s}^{-1}\)) nebular emission lines remained.
+These lines can in each spaxel be expected to originate in the same collections of gas clouds and thus to a reasonable approximation to share kinematic properties.

-We picked a number of the strongest lines on which to base the kinematics.
+We modeled all emission lines as single Gaussian profiles, with a shared redshift and velocity width.
+We constructed this model as follows: We picked a number of the strongest lines on which to base the kinematics.
 In the case of F100LP/G140H, we used [\ion{O}{2}]$\lambda\lambda 3727,29$, H$\beta$, and [\ion{O}{3}]$\lambda \lambda 4960,5008$; and for F170LP/G235H we used [\ion{O}{3}]$\lambda \lambda 4960,5008$, H$\alpha$, and [\ion{N}{2}]$\lambda \lambda 6548,84$ (blended features must be fitted together to get correct fluxes).
 These were then used to build one single model, which was fit to the observed data.
-We have not attempted to account for the possible presence of multiple gas components in each line, and we have not attempted to account for possible kinematic differences between various gas phases.
+We have not attempted to account for the possible presence of multiple gas components in each line, and we have not attempted to account for possible kinematic differences between various ionization zones.
 A more detailed and in-depth kinematic modeling of the gas is deferred to a follow-up paper.

 Before fitting the spectrum of each spaxel, we removed data chunks with negligible line flux, to avoid empty chuncks of data degrading the signal-to-noise of the resulting fits.
 To this end, we numerically estimated the integrated flux and standard error within a \(\pm 500\) km s\(^{-1}\) window around each line.
 If this yielded a S/N < 0.5, the line was excluded from modeling in this spaxel.